salaboy/from-monolith-to-k8s/four-keys/README.md

 ## Components

-- `CloudEvents Raw`: endpoint to send all CloudEvents, these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.
+- `CloudEvents Endpoint`: endpoint to send all CloudEvents, these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.

+- (Optional) `CDEvents Endpoint`: endpoint to send CDEvents, these CloudEvents will be stored in the SQL database to the `cdevents-raw` table, as they do not need any transformation.
+This endpoint validates that the CloudEvent received is a CD CloudEvent.

 - `CDEvents tranformers`: These functions will read from the `cloudevents-raw` table and tranform the CloudEvents to CDEvents only when apply based on the function's mapping.
-The results needs to be stored into the cdevents-raw table for further processing.
+The results needs to be stored into the `cdevents-raw` table for further processing.

--
+- `Metrics functions`: These functions are in charge of calculating different metrics and store them into special tables, probably one per table.
+To calculate metrics these functions read from `cdevents-raw`.

+- (Optional) `Metrics Endpoint`: allows you to query the metrics by name and add some filters.
+This is an optional component, as you can build a dashboard from the metrics tables without using the endpoints.

 ![imgs/four-keys-architecture.png](imgs/four-keys-architecture.png)